jerryjappinen/bellevue-docs/overview/notes.md

 ## Existing features

-- Linting via CLI and webpack
+- Linting via CLI and Webpack
 - Per-environment configuration
 	- See `config/`
 - Vue and all its goodies